feenkcom/gtoolkit.com/pages/index.md

             Moldable development has many implications both technically and economically.
 And it can make you smile when you work, too.
           </p>
           <p class="lead">
             Figuring systems out is expensive and pervasive.
-Not doing it well ends up creating black boxes that pile on top of each other.
-As the world we are build is based on software, we cannot let it be a black box.
+Not doing it well ends up creating black boxes that pile up on top of each other.
+As the world we build is based on software, we cannot let it remain a black box.
 It's a large problem that can only change if we deal with it explicitly.
 We need a conversation.</p>
           <p class="lead">
-            We created Glamorous Toolkit to have a concrete conversation about how we figure systems out.
-Join us. <a href="https://discord.gg/FTJr9gP">Let us have that conversation</a>.
+            We created Glamorous Toolkit to have a concrete conversation about how we figure systems out. <a href="https://discord.gg/FTJr9gP">Join us</a>.
           </p>
         </div>
         <div class="col-lg-6">